How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 A simple booking checklist

-Before you book a 5–7 night stay, run through this quick list:
+Before you book a 5 to 7 night stay, run through this quick list:

 • Check your dates against school holidays, bank holidays and major events like Wimbledon, the Marathon or big concerts.